DroidsOnRoids/Workcation/README.md

 # Blog Posts

 I also want to share the collection of 5 blog posts I wrote about this project.
-They will be :
+They will be posted weekly, starting from 1st march 2017:

 * [Part 1: Fragment custom transition](https://www.thedroidsonroids.com/blog/android/workcation-app-part-1-fragments-custom-transition/)
 * Part 2: Map loading and MapWrapperLayout